calebcrouse3/mortgage-calculator/README.md

 Does inflation determine rental increase, insurance, other things?
 Can it all be boiled down to one number?
 Difference between monthly and biweekly payments?
 What does that do

+Have the first page be tutorial narrative style top to bottom but you can click to a page with just the numbers

+I think median growth in ppsf might be better than median home sale price because it corrects for size of homes

 ### Biz notes
 Look into Icanbuy for ad revenue
 Call this a no compromises mortgage calculator.
 We leave nothing out.